rhart/vertx-maven-plugin/README.md

 vertx-maven-plugin
 ==================

-Maven Plugin for running verticles in their own vert.x instance or managing a vert.x standalone server.
+Maven Plugin for running verticles in their own vert.x instance.

 Install
 -----